Chart Color Schemes

 Narwee is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Narwee has a culturally diverse population, with 54.0% born overseas and 63.9% speaking a language other than English at home.
-Christianity is the main religion in Narwee, comprising 46.9% of its population.
-Buddhism is overrepresented compared to Greater Sydney, making up 7.1%.
+Narwee has one of the highest levels of cultural diversity in Australia, with 54.0% of its residents born overseas and 63.9% speaking a language other than English at home.
+Christianity is the predominant religion in Narwee, practiced by 46.9% of the population.
+Buddhism, however, is significantly more prevalent in Narwee compared to Greater Sydney, with 7.1% of its residents identifying as Buddhist.

 Frequently Asked Questions - Diversity